unplugin/docs/guide/get-started.md

 ```
 ## Bundler-Specific Logic

-While `unplugin` provides compatible layers for some hooks, the functionality of it is limited to the common subset of the build's plugins capability.
-For more advanced bundler-specific usages, `unplugin` provides an escape hatch for that.
+While **Unplugin** provides compatible layers for some hooks, the functionality of it is limited to the common subset of the build's plugins capability.
+For more advanced bundler-specific usages, **Unplugin** provides an escape hatch for that.

 ### Hooks